rzlsptr/rzl-kross/exampleSite/content/about/_index.md

 ###### _Associate Product Manager_ (January 2020 - June 2021)

-* Launched [**AdroadyBikeOOH**](https://rizalsaputra.com/portfolio/mobile-dooh-flagship-product-with-adroady/), we help advertisers to promote their campaign inroads with a motorcycle, the successor of the flagship product installed on the car, with targetted location and time, image recognition for count impression and views from vehicle and people behind, and the advertiser can monitor the detailed report in the dashboard.
-AdroadyBike has run more than 20++ units on the street.
+* Launched [**AdroadyBikeOOH**](https://rizalsaputra.com/portfolio/mobile-dooh-flagship-product-with-adroady/), we help advertisers to promote their campaign inroads with a motorcycle with targetted location and time, image recognition for count impression and views from vehicle and people in street, with live monitoring and reporting.
-* Launched [**AdroadyAI**](https://rizalsaputra.com/portfolio/ai-device-project-with-adroady/), which detects movement, from people to public transport vehicles.
-AdroadyAI devices can be installed starting from indoor and outdoors.
+* Launched [**AdroadyAI**](https://rizalsaputra.com/portfolio/ai-device-project-with-adroady/), a device which detects movement, from people to public transport vehicles.
 Our idea to connect every OOH media platform extends to the very core of our tracking device.
-We want to provide analytical insights into our traditional fellows and bring them closer to the gate of digitalization.
-User can see reports and track in real-time in the dashboard.
-* Launched [**CekQ**](https://rizalsaputra.com/portfolio/cekq-product/), you can check in [cekq.co.id](http://cekq.co.id), touchless check-in system with visitor tracking and engagement built-in for building.
+* Launched [**CekQ**](https://rizalsaputra.com/portfolio/cekq-product/), touchless check-in system with visitor tracking and engagement built-in for building.
 We can track the last location, gender, temperature as detected in one dashboard.
-Users/visitors can install CekQ mobile apps to see history location and another benefit.
+Users/visitors can install CekQ mobile apps to see history location and other benefits.
-* Conduct product release planning to discuss and establish roadmap on new product/feature development
-* Seek product ideas and feedback, gather requirements and MVP, write specs and PRD, create wireframes and workflows, and demo them early and often.
-* Works closely with stakeholders in designing the end-to-end business flow for implementation of new features and enhancements
-* Work closely with Engineers to design ideal UI/UX for mobile apps, web, and hardware

 <br>